Flag of Chukotka

-The flag of Chukotka Autonomous Okrug is a blue field charged with a white triangle at the hoist side.
-At the center of the triangle is a roundel of the Russian national flag rimmed with a thick yellow border.
+The flag of Chukotka is a blue field charged with a white triangle at the hoist.
+At the center of the triangle is a roundel of the flag of Russia rimmed with a thick yellow border.

 The blue is the national color of the Chukchi people.
 It also symbolizes the rivers within the autonomous okrug.
 The white symbolizes the ice and snow, which covers Chukotka for most of the year.
 The yellow symbolizes the sun, hope, and friendship.